xorkevin/bitcensus/doc/bitcensus_sync.md

   -n, --dry-run               do not modify the db and dry run the operation -f, --force                 hashes files regardless of file size and modtime heuristic -h, --help                  help for sync
-  -r, --repo string           repo name (empty means all)
-      --rm                    removes deleted files from the db --state-db-dir string   state db directory (default is $XDG_DATA_HOME/bitcensus)
+      --prune                 removes deleted files from the db -r, --repo string           repo name (empty means all) --state-db-dir string   state db directory (default is $XDG_DATA_HOME/bitcensus)
 ```